averykhoo/json-query-language/README.md

 # json-query-language

-a powerful query language to match json objects (and someday, maybe to extract data from json objects)
+a ~~powerful~~ non-existent query language to match json objects (and maybe someday it can help to extract data from json objects)

 ## query language